 Fig. 184 Loosening wheel bolts.

-Only loosen the wheel bolts a few turns while the vehicle is not raised with the vehicle jack.
+Only loosen the wheel bolts a few turns while the vehicle is still on the ground and is not raised with the vehicle jack.
+The tire’s contact with the ground helps prevent the wheel from turning while the bolts are loosened.

-If a wheel bolt cannot be loosened, carefully press on the end of the lug wrench using your foot.
+If a wheel bolt cannot be loosened by hand force alone, carefully press on the end of the lug wrench using your foot.
 Hold onto the vehicle firmly while doing this and make sure you have secure footing.
+Apply pressure slowly and do not jump on the wrench, because sudden force can make the wrench slip or destabilize your body position.

 Loosening anti-theft wheel bolts